orjangj/cookbook/rfc/guide.md

 It provides a common ground for collaboration between "owner" and stakeholders... and is a tool for communicating intent and ....

+Other benefits of using RFCs include:
+* Inter-org communication
+* Onboarding new engineers.
+Due to the format and process of doing RFCs it's easier for new engineers to follow the thought-process of why a particular solution was chosen.
+* Productive contribution.
+Design reviews make it easier for a whole range of engineers to contribute thoughts towards a design.

 Downsides of RFCs
 -----------------

-Creating RFCs takes time and may clash with other processes enforced by your team or company.
+Creating RFCs takes time to write, to review and to discuss, and may clash with other processes enforced by your team or company.
+It's evident that doing RFCs come at a cost, so you should be mindful of when to invest in a TDR.

+To help mitigate ambiguities, Before starting with TDRs, ....... your team (or company) should have some preliminary idea of "When to do a TDR?
+All the time?
+Even for smaller problems?", "How much time should be invested in doing a TDR?
+An hour?
+A week?", NS
 There's also the questions of "When to do an RFC?
 All the time?
 Even for smaller problems?", "How much time should be invested in doing an RFC?
 An hour?
 A week?", or "Who reviews the RFC?
 All the team?
 Managers?
 How long to wait for feedback, and do all need to approve the design solution for the RFC to be accepted?".
 Time is precious, so it's not always clear that RFCs is the right tool for the job.
 Sometimes the RFC owner and reviewers are going in circles because of feedback, and it's hard to get closure.

+However, there is some leftover ambiguity concerning when exactly we want (or even require) a feature to undergo a TDR.

 Sometimes, an RFC might be tightly coupled to other parts of software that is outside the responsibility of the RFC owner.
 This means that changes to those other parts, may yield unexpected problems during writing of the RFC or shortly thereafter.
 Even worse, it may even make the RFC obsolete, thus wasting precious time.
 For agile-paced teams, this is not an unrealistic situation.